-It is very important to properly prep your cedar plank before you grill your Salmon.
+It is very important to properly prepare your cedar plank before you grill.
 Obviously, wood + fire = more fire.
 The last thing you want is your cedar plank AND salmon filet to go up in a blaze of glory.

-- Soak your cedar plank, fully submerged in water, for at least 30 minutes!
+Soak your cedar plank, fully submerged in water, for at least 30 minutes!
+Ideally 60.
 No short cuts here, keep it in for the full 30 minutes or you’re gonna have a fire on your hands, and not the good kind of fire if you know what I mean!
+And contrary to some opinions, adding other flavors, like soaking in wine or other beverages, won’t impart any additional flavor.
+Water is all you need.

-Now, pat your soaked cedar plank dry to absorb the excess moisture, and you are ready to grill your Cedar Plank Salmon!
+Now, pat your soaked cedar plank dry to absorb the excess moisture, and you are ready to season your Cedar Plank Salmon!

 Chipotle Dry Rub

-Grilled Salmon has amazing flavor, especially when you add the flavor of a cedar plank.
+Salmon has amazing flavor naturally, especially when you add the flavor of a cedar plank.
 However, we want to add a few more layers of flavor for this recipe.
-The best way to do that is by adding a Salmon Rub before you grill.
+The best way to do that is by adding a Chipotle Salmon Rub before you grill.

 - brown sugar